 - 24.1 Shot On Goal.
 A shot on goal is taken when the team in possession of the ring legally propels the ring toward the other team's goal and: - 24.1.a the ring enters the net. - 24.1.b the ring contacts a goal post or the cross bar. - 24.1.c the ring contacts the goalkeeper or AGK within the goal crease. - 24.1.d the ring contacts the goalkeeper outside the goal crease and that contact prevents the ring from entering the net - 24.2 Signal and Timing Device - 24.2.a Shot Clock.
-The rink shall have a separate clock, in addition to the game clock, that counts down time in seconds.
+The rink should have a separate clock, in addition to the game clock, that counts down time in seconds.
 Two identical display units are required, one in each end zone.
-The display unit shall be mounted behind and above the end boards, no higher than the top of the glass, between the centre of the goal and the beginning of the arc of the corner to the goalkeeper's left.
-The position of the display units relative to the goal must be identical in each end zone - 24.3 Playing Rule - 24.3.a The shot clock shall be set to 30 seconds at the beginning of each period. - 24.3.b The shot clock shall be set to 30 seconds after the scoring of a goal. - 24.3.c The shot clock shall count down only when the game clock counts down.
-The shot clock shall be started when play is started and stopped when play is stopped. - Case 1: Team A is awarded a free pass to begin the game.
-The whistle is blown to start play. - Ruling 1: The shot clock begins counting down from 30 seconds. - Case 2: Play is stopped. - Ruling 2: The shot clock is stopped.
-It is not necessarily reset.
-(Rule 23.3.c)
+The display unit shall be mounted behind and above the end boards, and should be no higher than the top of the glass, in line with the free pass dots to the goalkeeper's left.
+The position of the display units relative to the goal should be identical in each end zone - 24.3 Playing Rule - 24.3.a The shot clock shall be set to 30 seconds at the beginning of each period. - 24.3.b The shot clock shall be set to 30 seconds after the scoring of a goal. - 24.3.c The shot clock shall count down only when the game clock counts down.
+The shot clock shall be started when play is started and stopped when play is stopped. - 24.3.d The shot clock shall be reset to 30 seconds when: - 24.3.d (1) the team in possession of the ring takes a shot on goal. - 24.3.d (2) control of the ring changes from one team to the other team. - 24.3.d (3) a delayed penalty is signalled.
+If additional delayed penalties are signalled before play is stopped, the shot clock shall not be reset for each additional delayed penalty.